jacarvalho/nopg/README.md

 The code was tested with Python 3.6.8 in a machine with Ubuntu 18.04 and uses PyTorch for automatic gradient computation.
 We recommend using a GPU and large RAM to improve the training speed.

-We assume you have `miniconda3` installed.
-Start a shell with `conda` and install all dependencies by running
+We assume you have `miniconda3` installed in `/home/$USER/miniconda3`.

+Install all dependencies with

 ```bash
 bash setup.sh